| In

 listening to the show, I heard the hostess say that crop

 circles have been discovered near Sudbury.
-I soon got in
+I soon got

-I could view the photographs.
+so that I could view the photographs.

 When